Behind the Scenes of the IoT Working Group with Mark Yanalitis

 Here at CSA, our working groups are the core of what we do.
 From researching best practices, to tackling challenges on the horizon, they bring together security professionals from diverse backgrounds and experiences to collaborate on research that will benefit the entire industry.

-In this blog series we will be interviewing different working group members to help give you an idea of what it looks like to participate in a working group.
-For our first blog we asked Mark Yanalitis to share his reason for joining the CSA Internet of Things Working Group and what his experience has been like.
+In this blog we asked Mark Yanalitis to share his reason for joining the CSA Internet of Things Working Group and what his experience has been like.
+Hopefully if you’re interested in joining a working group this will help give you a better understanding of the work being done.

 Mark Yanalitis Shares His Experience